Being active together is a good way to achieve family fitness while carving out quality time.

 Taking steps to get fit family-style will pay off in many ways, and a new year will be off to a bright and healthy start.

-Stacey Kendrick, MS, is a health educator with over 20 years of experience in wellness and population health.
-She spent much of her professional career at Vanderbilt’s Faculty/Staff Wellness Program and currently works in the Strategic Marketing Department at Vanderbilt.
-She is the mother to two adult daughters.
+Stacey Kendrick, MS, is a health educator with more than 20 years of experience in wellness and population health.
+She is a mother to two adult daughters.
 In her free time, she teaches healthy cooking classes, runs, gardens and enjoys backyard bonfires.